Alanocallaghan/baseqtl/README.md

 **Arguments**

 *vcf*: full name for vcf file with genotypes and ASE counts for exonic SNPS.
-This file is produced from RNA-seq data only as explained in in [snakefile](https://gitlab.com/evigorito/baseqtl_pipeline/-/blob/master/input/Snakefile) output from rule merge\_vcf, source=“RNA”\*\*
+This file is produced from RNA-seq data only as explained in [snakefile](https://gitlab.com/evigorito/baseqtl_pipeline/-/blob/master/input/Snakefile) output from rule merge\_vcf, source=“RNA”\*\*